 Click here to watch the video.

-- Hospitalizations continue to increase with a record 73,000 people in the hospital.
+- Hospitalizations continue to increase with over 96,000 people in the hospital.

 - Over 20 million Americans are unemployed.
 Meanwhile, the 12 million Americans who are receiving assistance from the Pandemic Unemployment Assistance program or the Pandemic Emergency Unemployment Compensation program are set to lose their emergency assistance next month.

 - One in five small business have shuttered their doors and millions more will close without action.

 - States are hemorrhaging funds and struggling to keep our teachers, firefighters, police offers, first responders, and other essential workers on the payroll while also downsizing or eliminating programs that Americans rely on.

 - Over 8 in 10 parents are estimated to have children learning remotely because of the pandemic.

 - Millions of workers are at risk because the Occupational Safety and Health Administration under the Trump Presidency has failed to enforce workplace safety rules that would help keep frontline workers safe from getting COVID-19 on the job.